foxxxesky/foxxxesky/README.md

 Junior Web Developer & UI Designer
 ----------------------------------

-Junior Web Developer and student at Telkom University majoring in Information Systems 7th semester with a strong passion for learning new things.
-Familiar with Laravel, and NuxtJs.
-Learn Git, and SQL(MySQL) databases for building projects.
-Enjoy searching for new experiences and I am ready to work as a software developer.
+I'm a Junior web developer with a strong passion for learning new things.
+Experienced with Laravel, NuxtJS, and Clean Architecture.
+7th Semester Information Systems student at Telkom University.
+Pursuing new professional challenges with growth-oriented programming.

 * 🌍  I'm based in Bandung, West Java, Indonesia
 * ✉️  You can contact me at [abdurrahman1467@gmail.com](mailto:abdurrahman1467@gmail.com)